 The main components of this approach include:

-World Conference on Disaster Management 2020 also serves to provide an ecological framework for social, economic and environmental health of the world.
+Disaster Management 2021 2020 also serves to provide an ecological framework for social, economic and environmental health of the world.

 The review from the global conservation organization, Climate Change in Indonesia implies that annual rainfall in the world’s fourth most populous nation is already down by 2 to 3 per cent, and the seasons are started changing.
 The combination of huge population density and high levels of biodiversity, together with a staggering 80,000 kilometers of coastline and 17,500 islands, makes Indonesia one of the most vulnerable countries to the impacts of climate change.